Yoga is an incredibly diverse form of exercise, with lots of styles to choose from to suit any fitness level and taste.

-For many people, yin yoga may at first sound unappealing.
-The idea of sitting still, in uncomfortable postures, for long periods of time, doesn’t sound entirely exciting to everyone.
+For many people, yin yoga may initially sound unappealing.
+The idea of sitting still, in sometimes uncomfortable postures, for long periods of time, isn’t the most enticing offer.
 But that’s exactly why you should consider giving it a go.

 Chances are, if yin yoga doesn’t sound like your cup of tea, it’s because of the pace and stillness it entails.
-But those characteristics of the practise will more than likely turn out to be the reasons why you love it.
+But those characteristics of the practise often turn out to be the reasons why people come to love it.

-For lots of people, yin yoga may act as their only opportunity to be still and quiet, to slow down and reflect.
-And it’s in creating that quiet space that yin allows that we can discover new avenues to wellbeing.
+For lots of people, yin yoga is their only opportunity to be still and quiet, to slow down and reflect.
+And it’s in creating that quiet space that yin allows us to discover new avenues to wellbeing.
 After all, cardio and strength training aren’t the only paths to a healthy life.

 Keeping a healthy mind